U.S. Dealer Financing Satisfaction Study

 - A detailed performance analysis that displays key performance metrics and frequencies

-Auto financing providers that subscribe to the study use it to understand their competitive position in order to pinpoint critical areas for improvement and make prudent investments of their resources in the areas that drive satisfaction.
+Subscribing auto financing providers use study findings to understand their competitive position in order to identify the critical areas that need improvement and then to make prudent decisions concerning the allocation of their resources to those areas that are most important to dealer satisfaction.